alexcristea/playbook/views/kpi.md

 - Target value
 - Title _(should contain the metric and the target value)_

-They become the business as usual.
+They become the business as usual: daily process that help maintain the status quo.

 > cNPS is greater or equal to 9